CSE151A-Project/151A-project/README.md

 3. We might also use Bag of Words (BoW) or Term Frequency-Inverse Document Frequency (TF-IDF) methods to process the 'description' column.

 4. Based on the bar chart, it appears that 'host_identity_verified' and 'instant_bookable' may have a minimal impact on pricing.
 So we might also consider dropping these 2 column.

+5. Standardization is needed since accommodates, bathrooms, number_of_reviews, review_scores_rating, bedrooms, and beds are skewed.
+This would ensure that they all contribute equally to the analysis and that the model's performance is not inadvertently influenced by the natural variance in the dataset.